MichaelRice1/BestF1DriverEverWithData/README.md

 # **Who is the Greatest F1 Driver of All Time?**

-This project explores the fascinating question of who the greatest Formula 1 driver of all time is, using a data-driven approach.
-By analyzing performances relative to teammates, teams, and competitors across various eras, we aim to bring objectivity to this perennial debate.
+One of my favourite things about having the skills I do is being able to apply them wherever I like, for whatever use I want.
+In this instance, an innocent conversation between friends has turned into using data analytics tools to produce a definite result.

+I used a range of performance metrics, both custom and pre-defined to measure performance of drivers from the 1960 season all the way up to modern day, the 2024 season.

-The analysis is powered by a **custom, comprehensive dataset**, meticulously scraped and cleaned from official Formula 1 sources and race archives.
+The analysis is powered by a **custom, comprehensive dataset**, meticulously scraped and cleaned from race archives.
 No pre-made datasets were used, ensuring the data is complete, accurate, and tailored for this project.
+The dataset can be found at : ______ .

 ---

 ## **Project Overview**

 Formula 1 is a sport of immense complexity, where success depends not only on driver skill but also on team dynamics, car performance, and the competitive landscape.
-This project leverages historical F1 data to compare drivers using metrics that normalize for these variables, such as:
+This project leverages historical F1 data to compare drivers using the wide variety of metrics as detailed below:

-- Performance relative to teammates in identical machinery.
-- Performance compared to competitors in similar competitive contexts.
-- Adjusted metrics for dominance during an era (e.g., driver skill vs. car advantage).
+- Average Race Position.
+- Average Qualifying Position.
+- Average FP1, FP2 and FP3 Positions.
+- Average Fastest Lap Race Rank.
+- Average Number of Places Lost/Gained in Races.
+- Average Number of Places Above/Below Teammate in Race.
+- Average Number of Places Above/Below Teammate in Qualification.
+- Average Driver Standings Position.
+- Average Constructor Standings Position.
+- Win Percentage.
+- Number of Races Normalisation.

+Custom Scores I Defined Were:

+- Weekend Score
+- Career Score

-The custom dataset includes detailed information from every race since Formula 1 began in 1950, including qualifying, race results, lap-by-lap performance, and contextual data such as weather and circuit characteristics.
+The custom dataset includes detailed information from every race since Formula 1 began in 1950, including qualifying, race results and contextual data such as weather and circuit characteristics.

 ---